 - Everyone who is infected with TB, even those without symptoms must be treated.
 By treating individuals who have latent TB, the tuberculosis bacteria can be prevented from ever causing illness.
 The TST is also used when individuals have symptoms of TB such as coughing, weight loss, fatigue, fever, night sweats, or bloody sputum.
 A positive skin test in a person with symptoms may indicate active TB disease.
 Chest x-ray and sputum tests are needed to confirm the diagnosis.

 - Individuals who have active TB must receive treatment and remain out of public places.
 This is usually for a week or two after starting antibiotics and only after the TB bacteria is no longer detected in their sputum.
 It is extremely important for people being treated for TB to continue to take their medications faithfully for as long as they are prescribed.

 - People with TB will be provided medication and will receive support from their local health department until the completion of treatment and they receive a clean bill of health.

-Our program is staffed with a full time nurse.
+Our program is staffed with a full-time nurse.
 Dr. Deidre Anne Colgan is our contract pulmonologist.
-TB clinics providing TB testing and lung clinics are held regularly at our Nye Rd. facility.
-Nursing visits when necessary, can be made in the early morning, during daytime hours or during the evening to accommodate our clients.
+TB clinics providing TB testing and lung clinics are held regularly at our Nye Road facility.
+Nursing visits when necessary can be made in the early morning, during daytime hours, or during the evening to accommodate our clients.
 Interpreters are available for individuals who need them to assist with interviews.